jantman/puppet-archlinux-workstation/README.markdown

 See the [Reference](#reference) section below.
 In general, the goal is that it affects anything and everything you'd need to touch to take a base Arch Linux installation to a fully-usable, graphical workstation/laptop/desktop.

-###Setup Requirements **OPTIONAL**

-If your module requires anything extra before setting up (pluginsync enabled, etc.), mention it here.

-###Beginning with archlinux_workstation

-The very basic steps needed for a user to get the module up and running.

-If your most recent release breaks compatibility or requires particular steps for upgrading, you may wish to include an additional section here: Upgrading (For an example, see http://forge.puppetlabs.com/puppetlabs/firewall).

 ##Usage